lakhanjindam/lakhanjindam/README.md

 # Hi 👋, I'm Lakhan

-I'm a Software Engineer based in India.
+I'm a Senior Software Engineer at Talkdesk based in India.
 I'm passionate about building scalable and resilient systems and I love to explore new technologies. 🚀

 </div>